richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *Nomadland: Surviving America in the Twenty-First Century* - Jessica Bruder
 - *goodbye, things* - Fumio Sasaki
 - *A Manual for Cleaning Women: Selected Stories* - Lucia Berlin
+- *The Remains of the Day* - Kazuo Ishiguro

 ## 2016